MoralisWeb3/docs/docs/01-web3-data-api/evm/wallet-api/06-Transfers/how-to-get-erc-20-transfers-of-smart-contract-account.md

 ## Step 1: Set Up Moralis

-Read our article, [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key), and make sure to finish all the steps.
-Only after that can you go ahead to complete this guide.
+Please read our [Setting Up Moralis: Getting Started](/web3-data-api/evm/get-your-api-key) article and finish all of its steps.
+Only after that can you go ahead and complete this guide.

 ## Step 2: Method to Get and Retrieve ERC-20 Transfers for a Given Smart Account Address

-You can use the [`getWalletTokenTransfers`](/web3-data-api/evm/reference/get-wallet-token-transfers) API endpoint to get all transactions for an address of a smart account.
-This endpoint allows you to fetch transactions for a given address of a smart account.
+You can use the [`getWalletTokenTransfers`](/web3-data-api/evm/reference/get-wallet-token-transfers) API endpoint to get all transactions from a specific address of a smart account.
+Moreover, this endpoint allows you to fetch transactions for a given address of a smart account.

 You will need two essential parameters: